sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-process/silencing.md

 Conversely, a silencing entry that [specifies only a subscription][11] will have a name with an asterisk in the `$CHECK` position.
 This indicates that any event where the originating entities’ subscriptions match the subscription specified in the entry will be marked as silenced, regardless of the check name.

+These silences are persisted in the Sensu datastore.
+When the Sensu server processes subsequent check results, it retrieves matching silences from the store.
+If there are one or more matching entries, the event is updated with a list of silenced entry names.
+When the check name or subscription described in a silencing entry matches an event, the event will include the [`silenced` attribute][13], which lists the silencing entries that match the event.

+Silenced checks still create events, and events from silenced checks are still passed to handlers.
+To prevent handler execution for events from silenced checks, make sure the handler definition includes the [built-in `not_silenced` event filter][14].
+The `not_silenced` event filter prevents handlers from processing events that include the `silenced` attribute.

 ## Silencing examples